 - Extremely portable (I’ve taken it on many trips).

 - Very long term reliability.
-I’ve had it for 4 years and still flies like I got it yesterday.
+4 years and it still flies like I got it yesterday.

 - Usually it takes me under a minute to set it up and get in the air.

 - This is one of the most quiet drones I’ve ever used.